tricitiesvote/tricitiesvote.com/README.md

 ### Get PDC data for configuration

 WA PDC provides all the info related to campaign finance and donations.
-You'll need to find a set of IDs in order to configure `load-config-election.json` `load-config-names.json`:
+You'll need to find a set of IDs in order to configure `load-config-names.json`:

-1. PDC election dataset
-2. Candidate IDs

-The PDC election dataset can be found by going to

-Set this string in `load-config-election.json`

 Candidate IDs are... annoying.